Sithu Aye

-Music career
+Career

 Sithu Aye started playing guitar at age 12.
-He wrote and recorded his first album Cassini using software amp modelers and his laptop in his university's dormitory.
+He wrote and recorded his first album Cassini using software amp modellers and his laptop in his university's dormitory.
 Subsequently, many of his following releases were written and recorded while studying Physics at University of St Andrews, such as Invent the Universe, Isles EP and 26.
-Sithu wrote and produced his EP 26 over the course of four days to release it on June 26, 2013, which marked his 23rd birthday as well as the day he graduated with a Master's degree in Physics.
+Sithu wrote and produced his EP 26 over the course of four days to release it on 26 June 2013, which marked his 23rd birthday as well as the day he graduated with a Master's degree in Physics.

 After his graduation Sithu Aye worked as a Technology Consulting Analyst for Deloitte until 2016.
 In this time period he wrote and recorded Pulse, Senpai EP and Set Course for Andromeda.
 With the release of the latter he announced quitting his job and pursuing a full-time career as a musician.
 A month after quitting his job, he went on a Japan tour with Protest the Hero.

-During 2018, he took a break from touring to write his album Homebound, which was released on December 17 of the same year and was made available at the start of December to his supporters on patreon.
+During 2018, he took a break from touring to write his album Homebound, which was released on 17 December of the same year and was made available at the start of December to his supporters on patreon.

 In 2019 he headlined a tour in the UK in support of his album Homebound and toured Europe supporting Intervals.
-He also worked on a follow up to his Senpai EP series, which he announced to be more of a full-length album this time and accompanied by a Visual Novel themed digital story booklet.
+He also worked on a follow-up to his Senpai EP series, which he announced to be more of a full-length album this time and accompanied by a Visual Novel themed digital story booklet.